longjj/sysu-dm-summer/README.md

 -----

-I forked this repo from our course TA and try to finish some code and write down my thoughts in each jupyter notebook.
+I fork this repo from our course TA and try to finish some code and write down my thoughts in each jupyter notebook.